-There are those who believe that if you put old coffee grounds in a bowl and leave it in the chest for a few days it will help restore the scent as well.
+Some believe that if you put old coffee grounds in a bowl and leave it in the chest for a few days, it will also help restore the scent.

-Although it might smell like coffee instead which may not be a bad thing.
+Although it might smell like coffee instead of a cedar aroma, it may not be bad.

 Step 4- Refinish the Chest from Outside

-Start by cleaning the exterior of the chest with white vinegar using a lint-free cloth.
+Start by cleaning the chest’s exterior with white vinegar using a lint-free cloth.

 Then using furniture polish (thinned varnish or lacquer sanding sealer), buff lightly with a polishing rag in the direction of the grain.

-Also, keep in mind that by addressing scratches and imperfections early, you can properly maintain the appearance of the cedar chest.
+Also, remember that by addressing scratches and imperfections early, you can properly maintain the appearance of the cedar chest.

-So, if there are any scuff marks or abrasions seen fix them as soon as possible.
+So, if any scuff marks or abrasions are seen, fix them as soon as possible.